SufficientlySecure/document-viewer/art/new/sources/readme.txt

 To create a button:
 -------------------
-Create a copy of icontemplate.svg (yeah, I know, I should have called that "buttontemplate"...)
+Create a copy of icontemplate.svg (yeha, I know, I should have named that buttontemplate...)
 Open to edit, add content (by importing svg graphics or by editing them on the spot).
-This will ensure the button outline will be the same for all icons.
+This will ensure the button outline will be the same for all buttons.

+foldertemplate_button.svg can be used to add content to folder buttons folder buttons use straight folders to maximaze real estate.

 To create a variant of the folder icon:
 ---------------------------------------
-Do the same starting with foldertemplate.svg
+Actionbar folder icons are now 3d slanted and darker.

+To create actionbar 3D folders, use
 This will make sure the baseline and overall position of the folder remain unchanged in all versions.

+slanted Folders are slanted with 15 degress or 20 degrees in the y direction, according to type. foldertemplate.svg contains a bigger version.

 Things to do:
 ==============

-Add dark border to folders (they look a little pale) Align button content to a common baseline (for different items) Redo magnifying glass icons with current icontemplate and:
+Align button content to a common baseline (for different items) Redo magnifying glass icons with current icontemplate and:
 	for quick zoom ---> add a ruler under the lens